 To address the first objective we consider a set of quantile levels and use the proposed testing procedure to test the null hypothesis

-The number of fPC is selected using $PVE=99 \%$; this choice selects three fPC.
+The number of fPC is selected using PVE = $99 \%$; this choice selects three fPC.
 We use the adjusted Wald test $T_n$ and its asymptotic null distribution; the resulting $p$-value is close to zero indicating overwhelming evidence that low and large number of bike rentals are affected differently by the hourly rentals on the previous day.

 Next we turn to the problem of predicting the $90\%$ quantile of the total bike rentals for the current day.
 When some quantile coefficients in a region of quantile levels are constant, we may improve the estimator's efficiency by borrowing information from neighboring quantiles to estimate the common coefficients, especially when the quantile level of interest is high.
-Here consider the quantile level set $\mathcal{U} = (0.8, 0.825,$ $ 0.85, 0.875, 0.9)$ around the $90\%$th quantile.
-We apply the proposed method to estimate the coefficient functions at various quantile levels $\mathcal{U}$ as shown in Figure~\ref{figure:beta.hat}.
+Here consider the quantile level set $\mathcal{U} = \{0.8, 0.825, 0.85, 0.875, 0.9\}$ around the $90\%$th quantile.
+We apply the proposed method to estimate the coefficient functions at various quantile levels $\mathcal{U}$ as shown in Fig.~\ref{figure:beta.hat}.
 The corresponding adjusted Wald test leads to a $p$-value = 0.466, which suggests that the quantile coefficients are not significantly different across the quantile levels.
 We consider combined quantile regression at $\mathcal{U}$ by using the methods of quantile average estimator (QAE) and composite regression of quantiles (CRQ) with equal weights; see~\cite{koenker1984,kehuisinica} for more technical details.
 We denote the single quantile regression estimation at the 90th quantile by RQ.

 We use $1000$ bootstrap samples to study the efficiency of the three estimators.
-Figure~\ref{fig:bs.data} plots the bootstrap means and standard errors of the estimates of $\beta(t)$ when using QAE, CRQ and RQ.
-The QAE and CRQ estimators have smaller standard errors uniformly for all $t$, indicating the efficiency improvement.
-This suggests the efficiency gain by combining information across quantile levels.
-We also observe that the number of fPC's is either 3 or 4 in all bootstrap samples, suggesting that the assumption A4 makes sense to this data set.
+Fig.~\ref{fig:bs.data} plots the bootstrap means and standard errors of the estimates of $\beta(\cdot, 0.9)$ by QAE, CRQ and RQ.
+The QAE and CRQ estimators have smaller standard errors uniformly for all $t$, indicating efficiency gain by combining information across quantile levels.
+We also observe that the number of fPC is either 3 or 4 in all bootstrap samples, suggesting that the assumption A4 is reasonable in this data application.

-Furthermore, we conduct a cross-validation by randomly selecting $50\%$ of the data as the training data set and using the other half as the testing data set.
+Furthermore, we conduct a cross-validation by randomly selecting $50\%$ of the data as the training data set and using the other half as the test data set.
 We use $1000$ replications and calculate the prediction error for each replication and each $\tau \in \mathcal{U}$ as follows: